graelo/si-scale/README.md

 ```

-You can omit the `groupings` argument of the macro to not sepearate
+You can omit the `groupings` argument of the macro to not separate
 thousands.